RBK-D-IT/digital-development-playbook/docs/general-development-practices/testing-best-practices.md

 ## Tools and Frameworks

-- Use appropriate testing frameworks and tools for the language or platform you are working with (e.g., xUnit, JUnit, Mocha, etc.).
+- Use appropriate testing frameworks and tools for the language or platform you are working with (e.g., xUnit).
-- Choose mocking frameworks or tools that fit well with your project and make testing external dependencies easier (e.g., Moq, Mockito, Sinon, etc.).
+- Choose mocking frameworks or tools that fit well with your project and make testing external dependencies easier (e.g., Moq).
-- For end-to-end testing, use tools that simulate user interactions with your application (e.g., Selenium, Cypress, Playwright, etc.).

 ---

-## Test Structure and Organization
+## Test Structure and Organisation

 1. **Organize tests by functionality**: